SaiThejaKunta/Institution-App/README.md

 # Institution-App
-Problem: Accommodating all student services at a place is difficult.
+<h1>Problem:</h1> Accommodating all student services at a place is difficult.
 Information is spread out on multiple websites.
 Right now, there is no application dedicated to students in the university.
-Solution: We built an android app that contains basic details about the student.
+<h1>Solution:</h1> We built an android app that contains basic details about the student.
 Such as, attendance, day-to-day schedule, important documents.
 This app also enables the users to upload documents, if any required.

 Functionality and Concepts:
 Some of the functionalities and concepts used are: